 Who Am I? can be used as a whole-class game, with the teacher choosing the photo and the students providing the questions.
 Discussion questions and the end-of-game quote from the photographed person can spark between-rounds discussions.
 If students want to talk about how they personally self-identify, this may start an especially rich discussion.Continue reading Show less

 In the game, both players see a set of faces.
-The first player chooses Easy or Hard mode and privately taps one face, then passes the device to the other player who tries to guess which face the first player chose.
-The guessing player asks questions about the physical appearance of the target face (e.g., gender, age, race, etc.) to eliminate the other choices.
+The first player chooses Easy or Hard mode and privately taps one face, then passes the device to the other player, who tries to guess which face the first player chose.
+The guessing player asks questions about the physical appearance of the target face (such as gender, age, race, and so on) to eliminate the other choices.
 When the correct person is revealed, players get a quote from the person explaining how they self-identify.
 The quotes make ideas about race feel more personal, but some of the quotes could reinforce assumptions without adult guidance to offer context.
 Conversation tips between rounds can help teachers and parents have meaningful discussions with kids about these issues.

 Who Am I? is a great way to help kids know it's OK to think and ask questions about race, ethnicity, and other elements of identity in respectful, interested ways.
 Through example, it also empowers kids to self-identify race and ethnicity in ways that make sense to themselves.
-Through playing the game and talking about the quotes, questions, and tips (for example: "Don't call white people Caucasian," or "Have you ever misjudged someone because of the way they looked?"), kids can learn about other people who may or may not be similar to them, and learn how to talk about issues of diversity respectfully in a group or with another person.
+Through playing the game and talking about the quotes, questions, and tips (for example, "Don't call white people Caucasian" or "Have you ever misjudged someone because of the way they looked?"), kids can learn about other people who may or may not be similar to them and learn how to talk about issues of diversity respectfully in a group or with another person.